jleahred/jleahred.github.io/jleahred.md

 You can see more details in my C.V. bellow

 I love learning and technologies.
-You can see it in my blog (also bellow)
+Check my blog, link in next section (spanish)

 Let me show you some links related with me (blog, cv, programs...)